paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: de.jollyday:jollyday  0.4.9
- - a level        2 dependency among 1 (possibly transitive) uses

-2017-12-13 21:24  0.5.3
+   - a level 2 dependencies among 1 (possibly transitive) uses 2017-12-13 21:24  0.5.3
 2017-01-10 22:40  0.5.2
 2015-05-06 21:15  0.4.9 ***

 ========================================================================
 Presently in use: edu.stanford.nlp:stanford-corenlp  3.8.0
- - a level        1 dependency among 3 (possibly transitive) uses

-2017-06-15 05:20  3.8.0 ***
+   - a level 1 dependencies among 3 (possibly transitive) uses 2017-06-15 05:20  3.8.0 ***

 ========================================================================
 Presently in use: edu.stanford.nlp:stanford-corenlp  models
- - a level        1 dependency among 3 (possibly transitive) uses

-2017-06-15 05:20  3.8.0
+   - a level 1 dependencies among 3 (possibly transitive) uses 2017-06-15 05:20  3.8.0
 2017-01-07 12:27  3.7.0
 2016-01-21 09:16  3.6.0